Arctic Refuge drilling controversy

 As of 2025 by action of President Trump via executive order, the protected refuge has been declared open for oil and gas exploration and exploitation.

 This comes after the Biden Administration reversed Trump’s Executive Orders from his first Presidential term.
-Not only is President Donald Trump reinstating his policy, but he has vowed to re-open an increased number of Alaskan lands than he did in his first presidency to get gas and extract oil.
+Not only is President Donald Trump reinstating his policy, but he has vowed to open an increased number of Alaskan lands than he did in his first presidency to get gas and extract oil.

 Trump also aims to expedite the pace at which permits and leases are approved.
 This is so natural resource projects in Alaska, like developing the state’s liquified natural gas transactional process and transportation to regions of the US and to allies, can be done efficiently and effectively, hence maximizing the advancement of the economy and overall production.
 This emphasis and focus on the economy potentially puts the environment at risk of worsened pollution and other externalities.
 But the logistical reasoning by the Trump Administration is that the economic and natural security benefits are ones that the United States can matter-of-factly gain from.

 Still, there is opposition in the polarized sphere of environmental policy.
 The basis for one argument is that communities have already experienced the negative effects of climate change and the imposition of this Executive Order wouldn’t help the thinning sea ice, or the thawing permafrost Alaska is experiencing.
-These things are also may harm the United States.
 Additionally, some environmentalist groups have brought suits to court.
 They are claiming that Trump’s attempts to reverse the previous decisions that barred oil and gas drilling in specific parts of the Arctic waters are unconstitutional.
 They argue that passage of these enforcements by past Presidents, such as former President Joe Biden, were meant to be, if not permanent, then not easily reversed by a new President.
 Law challenges continue to persist to question the constitutionality of Trump’s Executive Order that pushes for drilling.